kyverno/kyverno/test/conformance/chainsaw/webhooks/dyn-op-validate-and-mutate/README.md

 ## Steps

-1.  - Create a policy with validate block and mutate block
+1.  - Create policies with validate block and mutate block
-    - Assert policy gets ready
+    - Assert policies get ready
-1.  - Assert that the resource validation and mutation webhook is configured correctly
+2.  - Assert that the resource validation and mutation webhook are configured correctly